MC Digital Realty announces new Tokyo data centre on the way

 "We are pleased to be procuring land through MC Digital Realty to power our customers' digital ambitions in Japan, with state-of-the-art future capacity in Tokyo, a longtime target market and one of the top financial and technology hubs in the Asia Pacific region," says Stein.

-"Public cloud growth, surging demand for data centre solutions and a mature technology infrastructure market make Japan a highly attractive market poised for rapid growth over the next several years.
+"Public cloud growth, surging demand for data center solutions and a mature technology infrastructure market make Japan a highly attractive market poised for rapid growth over the next several years.
 This milestone will enable us to continue executing upon our mission of providing our customers the trusted foundation for the digital world."

 The company asserts the new Tokyo land parcel acquisition builds upon Digital Realty's investment in and commitment to Japan.